AlinaOvod/nice-gadgets-store/README.md

   - React Paginate: A pagination component for handling large sets of data.
   - React Swipeable: A library for adding swipe gestures to React components.
   - Lodash: A utility library that provides helpful functions for manipulating and working with arrays, objects, and other data types.

-These technologies work together to deliver a robust, user-friendly, and scalable e-commerce experience.

 4. Demo link: https://alinaovod.github.io/nice-gadgets-store/
 5. Project layout: https://github.com/AlinaOvod/nice-gadgets-store/